GoogleChromeLabs/dark-mode-toggle/README.md

 ## Usage

-**The custom element assumes that you have organized your CSS in different files that you load conditionally based on the `media` attribut in the stylesheet's corresponding `link` element.**
-This is a great performance pattern, as you don't force people to download CSS that they don't need based on their current theme preference, yet nevertheless non-matching stylesheets still get loaded, but don't compete for bandwidth in the critical rendering path.
+⚠️ The custom element assumes that you have organized your CSS in different files that you load conditionally based on the **`media`** attribute in the stylesheet's corresponding `link` element.
+This is a great performance pattern, as you don't force people to download CSS that they don't need based on their current theme preference, yet non-matching stylesheets still get loaded, but don't compete for bandwidth in the critical rendering path.
 You can also have more than one file per theme.
 The example below illustrates the principle.